Explainer Illustration Services

 Close-up of Anna Simmons’s storyboard illustration showing 'More than a Meal’ and ‘Liverpool' lettering with blue and orange colours and ship drawings.

-Visual Storytelling for Complex Ideas
+Visual Storytelling For Complex Ideas

 I craft explainer illustrations and visual essays that make understanding easy.
-By blending hand lettering with illustration, I visually problem solve - to guide viewers through your message in ways that feel thoughtful, human, and oh-so accessible.
+By blending hand lettering with illustration, I visually problem-solve; to guide viewers through your message in ways that feel thoughtful, human, and oh-so accessible.

 -